maxhumber/gazpacho/README.md

 # '<!DOCTYPE html>\n<html class="client-nojs" lang="en'
 ```

-In order to parse an HTML element inside of a `Soup` object, pass the desired tag and optional attributes to the `find` method:
+In order to parse an HTML element inside of a `Soup` object, pass the desired tag and attributes (optional) to the `find` method:

 ```python
 # Original HTML: <span class="mw-headline" id="Ingredients_and_preparation">Ingredients and preparation</span>